Josette Elayi: Work, research and academia

 Elayi is versed in fifteen modern and extinct languages.
-Elayi developed a multidisciplinary historiography method that combines epigraphy, numismatics, archaeology, economics and sociology; she applied this methodology in her works on the history of the Phoenicians.
+She has developed a multidisciplinary historiography method that combines epigraphy, numismatics, archaeology, economics and sociology; she applied this methodology in her works on the history of the Phoenicians.
 She writes regularly in journals and has received two prizes from the Académie des Inscriptions et Belles-Lettres, and a prize from the French Numismatic Society (Société française de numismatique).

 Phoenician and Near-Eastern history studies

-In 1982, when she was recruited by the CNRS as a senior researcher, Elayi found that her field of research, the history of ancient Phoenicia, was not included in university curricula; it was confined to the Orientalism department which existed until 1991.
+In 1982, when she was recruited by the CNRS as a senior researcher, Elayi found that her field of research, the history of ancient Phoenicia, was not included in university curricula; it was confined to the Oriental studies department which existed until 1991.
 Phoenician studies were then consigned to the department of Antiquity studies.
 The CNRS allowed Elayi full-time research and freedom to choose her subjects without teaching-hours constraints.
 In 1988 her relationship with the CNRS took a negative turn; faced with the lack of support of the committee, Elayi started her own research group, the Association for the research on Syria-Palestine in the Persian Period (ASPEP).
 ASPEP was embraced and supported by an international network of researchers and obtained public and private funding.
 Elayi also launched and directs a specialized international journal the Transeuphratène, and wrote a number of historical monographs about Phoenicia and the Ancient Near East.
-Elayi has also organized more than thirty international and regional meetings.
-Her scientific program is aimed to develop the little-explored field of Phoenician history using multidisciplinary tools.
+Elayi's work focuses on advancing research in the field of Phoenician history.